lidaof/hprc-web-portal/content/en/elsi-team/_index.md

 #### Laura Scheinfeldt, PhD

 Laura Scheinfeldt is the principal investigator of the National Institute of Neurological Disorders and Stroke (NINDS) Human Genetics Resource Center and the NHGRI Sample Repository for Human Genetic Research at the Coriell Institute for Medical Research.
 She earned her PhD in Anthropology at Temple University and completed postdoctoral research training in the Department of Human Genetics at the Children's Hospital of Philadelphia and in the Department of Genome Sciences at the University of Washington.
-Her research focuses on human genetic variation that impacts drug response, health and disease.
+Her research focuses on human genetic variation that impacts drug response, health, and disease.

 {{< /left >}}
 {{< br >}}